sanu0711/Portfolio/README.md

 ## Professional Background

-Pursuing a Bachelor of Technology, I have cultivated expertise in a variety of technologies, making me well-equipped to tackle the challenges of modern software development.
+Pursuing a Bachelor of Technology degree in Information Technology , I have cultivated expertise in a variety of technologies, making me well-equipped to tackle the challenges of modern software development.
 I am also available for freelance opportunities, eager to collaborate on exciting projects that push the boundaries of what technology can achieve.

 ## GitHub Repositories